ratzlord3125/torrent-to-google-drive-downloader/README.md

 ## 📌 Notes

 - Session download size may vary depending on Colab runtime allocation.
-- Large files should be uploaded **one at a time** for best performance.
+- Large torrents should be uploaded **one at a time** for best performance and less risk of runtime getting disconnected.
 - This tool is meant for **personal educational purposes only**.
 Please respect copyright laws.

+---

+## 📃 Credits & License

+**Credits:** This project builds upon multiple existing Torrent to Google Drive Downloader scripts available on the internet, which are no longer functional.
+The main dependency of this script is the [libtorrent](https://www.libtorrent.org/) library, and this script may need updates when changes occur in the library APIs.

+**License:** This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.